 Driving is one thing, parking your car quite another.
 You’re competing with locals who show no mercy and who’ve trained all their lives to sniff out spaces.

-Get tips on where to park and filling out the prepaid parking voucher you need in most parts of Vienna when parking on the street.
+Get tips on where to park & street parking and help with filling out the prepaid parking voucher you need much of the time in Vienna when parking on the street.

 Of course, many hotels have their own parking solution.
-Most tourist attractions don’t have an attached car park (medieval monarchs and bishops didn’t think that far ahead), but may be near a commercial alternative.
+Nearly all tourist attractions, however, don’t have an attached car park (medieval monarchs and 19th-century urban planners didn’t think that far ahead).
+But such sites may be near a commercial alternative.

 Speed limits

-Motorways always have speed limits.
-This fact may surprise people coming over the border from German autobahns, though the traffic police are no doubt more than happy to explain the difference between Austria and its neighbour.
+Motorways always have speed limits, too.
+This fact may surprise people coming over the border via German autobahns, though the traffic police are no doubt more than happy to explain the difference between Austria and its neighbour.

 The motorway toll

-Vienna is a big city with around 2 million inhabitants, so has a couple of freeways within the city limits, particular around the outskirts.
+Vienna is a big place with around 2 million inhabitants, so it does actually have a couple of freeways within the city limits (particular around the outskirts).

 A little extra driving advice

-You need to understand the Rettungsgasse concept if driving on Austria’s dual carriageways or motorways.
-It concerns the formation of a corridor free of vehicles between lanes for emergency service access if traffic is at (or coming to) a standstill.
+- What is a Rettungsgasse?
+You certainly need to understand the Rettungsgasse concept if driving on Austria’s dual carriageways or motorways.
+It refers to the compulsory formation of a corridor free of vehicles between lanes for emergency service access if traffic is at (or coming to) a standstill